rythrojaofficial/axis45/current-offerings/guided-flexibility.md

 But it's hard to stay motivated, know how much to stretch, or even what to stretch.

 *Guided Flexibilty* has got you covered.

+**Reminders**:
+1. **Frequently Asked Questions**: Don't forget to read our [FAQ](https://www.seattletricking.com/faq) regarding, parking, finding us, payment, waivers, and more.
+2. **Floor Etiquite**: Always be aware of others on or around the floor.
+    - *Guided Flexibility* participants will have floor priority.

 **Deals**: For [Monthly Members](https://wwww.seattletricking.com/memberships), *Guided Flexibility* counts toward your monthly *Stretch/Exercise* tally.